 Consider the scenario game $G_K$ and suppose that bounded deviations from the solution are allowed.
 We model such deviations as a ball of radius $\rho$ around the equilibrium, as in Section~\ref{sec_aposteriori}.
 In contrast to the a posteriori nature of the result therein, our goal here is to achieve an a priori bound.
 Namely, we aim at establishing the main statement of Theorem 1 with a \emph{prespecified} violation level, which does not depend on the given multi-sample $\msample$.
 In other words, we seek a statement---holding with known confidence---of the form $\mathbb{V}(\Pi_K \cap \mathbb{B}(x^*, \rho)) < \bar{\epsilon}$, with $\bar{\epsilon} \in (0,1)$ a priori fixed.

-To achieve this, we build upon the previous conclusions, which expose a link between the probability of constraint violation and the number $M$ of uncertainty samples constituting facets of $\Pi_K$ that $\mathbb{B}(x^*, \rho)$ intersects.
-In particular, a monotonic relationship follows from \eqref{eps_def}: the smaller the number $M$ of facets of the uncertain domain intersected by $\mathbb{B}(x^*, \rho)$, the better, i.e., less conservative, the theoretical feasibility guarantees on constraint violation for the strategies belonging to the feasible region $S_K^*$ surrounding the equilibrium.
-Moreover, in certain cases (as illustrated next) a smaller value of $M$ is associated with a larger region for which the guarantees of Theorem 1 hold---due to a smaller portion of $\mathbb{B}(x^*, \rho)$ being cut off by the intersection with $\Pi_K$.
+To achieve this we build upon the previous conclusions, which expose a link between the probability of constraint violation and the number $M$ of facets of $\Pi_K$ (each originated from some uncertainty sample) that $\mathbb{B}(x^*, \rho)$ intersects.
+In particular, a monotonic relationship follows from \eqref{eps_def}: the smaller $M$ the better, i.e., less conservative, the theoretical feasibility guarantees on constraint violation for the strategies belonging to the feasible region $S_K^*$ surrounding the equilibrium.
+Also, a smaller value of $M$ can result in a larger region for which the guarantees of Theorem 1 hold---due to a smaller portion of $\mathbb{B}(x^*, \rho)$ being cut off by intersection with $\Pi_K$.
 This motivates us to study the role of $M$ as a modulating parameter for the robustness of the feasibility certificates offered for the region $S_K^*$, as well as the extent of deviation from the nominal equilibrium covered by such certificates.
-These concepts are leveraged in the algorithm proposed next.